 Once again, if the rubber boots are punctured and the steering rack rusts or the grease inside is washed, the wheel can feel incredibly heavy if the rust isn’t that significant.
 If the rack is adjustable, adjusting it too tightly will also result in difficult steering.

-You Can Turn the Car More in One Direction than the Other
+4. Possible to Turn More in One Direction Than the Other

 However, usually, that’s an alignment issue often related to the tie rods.
 They could even be damaged or bent.
 That can also rarely happen if you’ve had some maintenance to the steering wheel itself that displaced a spine cable that connects to the airbag and horn by a spine or two.